mine969/fullstack_container/DEPLOYMENT.md

 1. Open your Vercel deployment URL.
 2. Try to log in or view the menu.
 3. If you see data, everything is connected!

+## 4. Oracle Cloud Deployment

+For deploying the full stack (Frontend, Backend, Database) on a single Oracle Cloud VM using Docker Compose, please refer to the [Oracle Cloud Deployment Guide](docs/devops/oracle_deployment.md).